Welcome to Huntington ...

 The official website for State of New Jersey: www.state.nj.us/

-The Panormaio website contains photo collections that might contain pictures for the area around Huntington:
+The Panormaio photo collection might have pictures for the area around Huntington:

 |<1>||If we encounter the name of what might be a community, our methodology is to add that name to our Gazetteer.
 For example, we might find a sentence like "He went south past Huntington and then turned west".
 While Huntington could be some kind of landmark, we think that it's more likely to be a community.
 We've added Huntington as a placeholder with the hope that we'll be able to add more information in the future.|